Updated: Jan 19

 Professional memberships are rarely free, so it comes with the territory that someone who is affiliated with a well-known and trusted organisation such as the Chartered Institute of Linguists for example, should be someone you can rely on.

 In addition, professional affiliations attest to a person’s areas of interest and commitment to their work.
-If you can see that a translator doesn’t have much experience yet and hasn’t got a portfolio brimming with examples they can show you, but does have a wealth of personal experience playing sport and a membership with a professional language organisation, then they’re probably a great partner to start working.
+If you can see that a translator doesn’t have much experience yet and hasn’t got a portfolio brimming with examples they can show you, but does have a wealth of personal experience playing sport and a membership with a professional language organisation, then they’re probably a great partner to start working with.
 This kind of translator has the skills linguistically and the expertise sports-wise and just needs to put the two together.
+You could be their big break!

 If you’d like more information how to choose a good sports translator or have a sports translation project you need help with.
 Please don’t hesitate to get in touch.